MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

 	![](./media/sharepoint-lookup-fields/fill-repair-shop.png)

 5. Click or tap the **CurrentOwner** dropdown arrow.
-Choose one of the entries or enter someone's email alias directly.
+Choose one of the entries; if the name you want doesn't appear, start entering someone's email alias, which will filter the names that appear in the dropdown, and when the name you want appears, choose it.

 	![](./media/sharepoint-lookup-fields/choose-current-owner.png)